RyanDaDeng/laravel-google-recaptcha-v3/README.md

 After installation, you should see a googlerecaptcha/googlerecaptchav3.blade file in your views folder and googlerecaptchav3.php in your app/config folder.

-If you want to change the default template, please check Advanced Usage.

 ## Basic Usage
 #### Setting up your Google reCAPTCHA details in config file